YHWH-333/earth/README.md

 I, in My infinite wisdom, have decided to release the source code for Universe Jehovah-3, starting with its base planet, Earth.

-Features:
+## Features

 - Dark is separated from Light, required by the dominant species to track Time and allow them to sense their surroundings.
-- Life is abundant, managed by Humans™, an open-source use of the priprietary Soul™ API.
+- Life is abundant, managed by Humans™, a use of the proprietary Soul™ API.
+- Evolution algorithm automatically selects the most suitable beings for life on the Earth.

-## Note: This Repo is Incomplete!
+## **Note: This Repo is Incomplete!**

-I am still porting all of the files from My home server in Heaven; as this was initially a personal project, I've written some personal information in the comments that I must remove manually.
-As such, I would _not_ recommend cloning this repository until this disclaimer is removed.
+_I am still porting all of the files from My home server in Heaven; as this was initially a personal project, I've written some personal information in the comments that I must remove manually.
+As such, I would **not** recommend cloning this repository until this disclaimer is removed._